Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Words.md

+---
+title: Words
+---
 # Words

 `app.activeDocument.textFrames[index].words`

 #### Description

-A collection of words in a text item, where each word is a [TextRange](./TextRange.md) object.
+A collection of words in a text item, where each word is a [TextRange](.././TextRange) object.

 The elements are not named; you must access them by index.